 Technology Due Diligence in mergers and acquisitions (M&A) – Guide

-What is Technology Due Diligence in mergers and acquisition?
-Technology due diligence in M&A is an in-depth evaluation of the target company's technology stack, operational infrastructure, and ability to scale.
-This process scrutinises the...
+Key takeaways Technology due diligence in M&A is an in-depth evaluation of the target company’s technology stack, operational infrastructure, and ability to scale.
+This process scrutinises the scalability, maintainability, and integration...

 Why and how to audit software before an acquisition